umarhassan-mitodl/11.364-fall-2010/content/pages/assignments.md

 Weeks 5 & 6: Simulation Activity: The Chlorine Game
 ---------------------------------------------------

-Students will play [The Chlorine Game](http://www.pon.harvard.edu/shop/global-management-of-organochlorines/) in assigned groups of 12 outside of class.
+Students will play {{% resource_link "51a8c0eb-0ae8-4126-862c-88c6e4aa68a4" "The Chlorine Game" %}} in assigned groups of 12 outside of class.
 Each student will be required to post a two page essay analyzing what happened in their play of the game and respond to an assigned set of questions.
 This essay is worth a maximum of 15 points.

 Weeks 7 & 8: Evaluation of the Copenhagen Negotiations
 ------------------------------------------------------